acyeh-lab/NetMHCIIPan/README.md

 ```
 Note the first line is the label, and the second line is the peptide / sequence of interest.
 For this example, we have created a list of CMV peptide files in the folder "CMV Peptides".
 The directory of folder containin all peptide files will be used as input for running NetMHCIIPan.
 Let us set for example, all the peptide files in the directory "/fh/fast/hill_g/Albert/Genomes_Proteomes/Viral_Sequences/CMV_Peptides/core-list" (replace with your directory).

+For this run, download all the ".txt" files in the "CMV Peptides" folder in the repository into your directory.

 # Run shell script
 Included in this directory is a working shell script "NetMHCIIPan_Analysis.sh" that can be used to run netMHCIIpan from the command line, or send it to the slurm queue.
-For example, from the command line where the shellscript is located, run:
+For example, from the command line where the shell script "NetMHCIIPan_Analysis.sh" is located, run:
 ```
 sbatch -p campus-new -t 1-0 ./NetMHCIIPan_Analysis.sh /fh/fast/hill_g/Albert/Genomes_Proteomes/Viral_Sequences/CMV_Peptides/core-list DRB1_0101
 ```
-This will execute netMHCIIPan on the "campus-new" server setting a maximum of 1 day (-t 1-0) for run time, utilizing all sequence files in "/fh/fast/hill_g/Albert/Genomes_Proteomes/Viral_Sequences/CMV_Peptides/core-list" to find binders for the HLA allele "DRB1_0101".
+This will execute netMHCIIPan on the "campus-new" server setting a maximum of 1 day (-t 1-0) for run time (more than enough), utilizing all sequence files in "/fh/fast/hill_g/Albert/Genomes_Proteomes/Viral_Sequences/CMV_Peptides/core-list" to find binders for the HLA allele "DRB1_0101".